SURA Distinguished Service Awards

 Fall 2006: Senator Alexander Honored with “Friend of Science” Award

-* SURA Distinguished Friend of Science Award – (To be presented at the Fall 2016 Board of Trustees meeting, selected by the SURA Executive Committee) Presented to an individual whose extraordinary efforts fulfill the SURA mission of strengthening “the scientific and technical capabilities of the Southeast and nation.”
+* SURA Distinguished Friend of Science Award – (To be presented at the Fall Board of Trustees meeting, selected by the SURA Executive Committee) Presented to an individual whose extraordinary efforts fulfill the SURA mission to “advance collaborative research and education and to strengthen the scientific capabilities of its members and the nation.”
 This award is to be presented to an individual whose extraordinary efforts in the private sector, or in a federal, state or local governmental capacity serve, or have served, to fulfill the SURA mission.
 The award comes with a $10,000 honorarium, which can be designated to a higher education charitable cause.

-* SURA Distinguished Scientist Award – (To be presented at SURA Spring 2017 Board of Trustees meeting hosted at a SURA member institution campus.)
-Presented to a research scientist from a SURA member institution whose extraordinary work fulfills the SURA mission of fostering “excellence in scientific research.”
-(Preference will be given to a scientist who has performed his/her research at a SURA member institution.)
-No person may be eligible for the Distinguished Scientist Award who is/or has been a Board of Trustees member within the past two years.
-The award comes with a $10,000 cash honorarium.
+* SURA Distinguished Scientist Award – (To be presented at SURA Spring Board of Trustees meeting hosted at a SURA member institution campus.)
+Presented to research scientists from a SURA member institution whose extraordinary work fulfills the SURA mission to “advance collaborative research and strengthen the scientific capabilities of its members and the nation.”
+The award comes with a $5,000 cash honorarium.